 However, there is also a positive side that has to be acknowledged.
 Disposables have provided a vital entry point for adult smokers who wish to quit.
 Those unfamiliar with vaping may be put off by the intricacies of owning a reusable kit.
 Whereas the simplicity of disposables has helped people take that first step to a healthier lifestyle.

-2. Why are single-use vapes being banned?
+3. Why were single-use vapes banned?

 The government has cited the rise in youth vaping as the main reason for banning disposable vapes.
 Underage vaping in the UK has tripled in the last three years, colourful packaging and sweet flavours are seen as appealing to children, and the ease at which they can get their hands on these single-use kits is causing alarm.